8bawi/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ### Descriptions
 More detailed descriptions of each asset identified above.

-Web: Responsible for running the flask app and respond to API requests.
+EC2(Elastic Compute Cloud, Web Application): Responsible for running the flask app and respond to API requests.

 EKS(Elastic Kubernetes Service) Control: Responsible for Managing and running workload, requested by the Admin.